pointlesspun/hand-of-cards/README.md

 This project was created while learning React and is currently very much under development.
 Clean-up and refactoring are very much in order.
 Outstanding features (in no particular order):

 * Show warning if max selection is reached.
-* Create class for config.values
+* Create class for config.values.
 * Refactor & add documentation.
 * Add jsx (or htm) variation.
 * Try some optimization(s) for less powerful devices (aka phones).